Rectify mistake, focus on ensuring justice to Hathras victim's family: Mayawati

 The state government has recommended a CBI probe and quoting an FSL report, it has denied the woman was raped.

 In his address to BJP workers on Monday, Chief Minister Adityanath referred to “recent incidents” and said “anarchist elements” were trying to trigger communal and caste violence in the state.
-(AGENCIES)
+(PTI)

 Rectify mistake, focus on ensuring justice to Hathras victim’s family: Mayawati